 Here Raphael tells us how his experiences at University of Plymouth influenced his career.

-“I chose Plymouth University so I could commute from home and because it offered a two year degree, so I could minimise debt and get into the business world as soon as possible.
+“I chose University of Plymouth so I could commute from home and because it offered a two year degree, so I could minimise debt and get into the business world as soon as possible.
 The degree suited me with its fast paced and high intensity design, giving me the drive and momentum to springboard straight into setting up my own business.
 I also wanted to learn the principles on which I could base my ideas and aspirations – the course gave me the confidence to reach for career goals I didn’t know were possible.

 The best and most vital parts of my degree were the personal relationships I built with my lecturers, which really enabled me to take different aspects of the course and make sense of them in a personal way.

 My advice for future students?
 Make good, honest, lasting relationships, both privately and in business.
 It’s those links and ties that make or break almost any business.”